 Creation is relatively easy because ideas are cheap, whereas maintenance is difficult because execution is costly.
 It requires a larger and coherent strategy for overall activity.
 It requires consistent and unrelenting effort.
 And it tends to require sensitivity to the accretions that define an institution’s past—whether healthy or harmful.

 What am I saying?
-I’m saying that both creation and maintenance should both be on the minds of any board member looking to create resilient institutions with lasting impact.
+Simply that creation and maintenance should both be on the minds of any board member looking to create resilient institutions with lasting impact.